pdwaggoner/pdwaggoner.github.io/Research.md

 * Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong).
 Invited to revise and resubmit at the *Journal of Social Computing*

+* see: An R Package for Visualizing Statistical Models (with Daniel Lüdecke, Mattan S. Ben-Shachar, Indrajeet Patil, Brenton M. Wiernik, and Dominique Makowski). *In preparation*.

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}